-Heat a grill, or turn on the broiler.
-Roast poblanos on grill or under broiler, turning, until completely charred, 5 1/2 minutes.
+Preheat broiler.
+Roast poblanos under broiler, turning, until completely charred, about 5 minutes.
 Transfer to a medium bowl; cover tightly with plastic wrap.
 Let sit 10 minutes.
 Using your hands, rub off most of charred skin, rinsing hands frequently under cold running water.
-Slice poblanos in half, and remove seeds.
-Finely chop them.
+Slice poblanos in half, and remove ribs and seeds.
+Finely chop chiles.